Feedback Detection for Live Predictors: Introduction

 \section{Introduction}

 When statistical predictors are deployed in a live production environment, feedback loops can become a concern.
-Predictive models are usually tuned using training data that has not been influenced by the predictor itself; thus, most real-world statistical predictors cannot account for the effect they themselves have on their environment.
-Consider the following caricatured example: A search engine wants to train a simple classifier that predicts whether a search result is good or bad.
-This classifier is trained on historical data, and learns that high click-through rate (CTR) has a positive association with goodness.
-Problems may arise if the search engine deploys the classifier, and starts featuring search results that are predicted to be good: promoting the search result may lead to a higher CTR, which in turn leads to higher goodness predictions, which then causes the result to be featured even more.
+Predictive models are usually tuned using training data that has not been influenced by the predictor itself; thus, most real-world predictors cannot account for the effect they themselves have on their environment.
+Consider the following caricatured example: A search engine wants to train a simple classifier that predicts whether a search result is ``newsy'' or not, meaning that the search result is relevant for people who want to read the news.
+This classifier is trained on historical data, and learns that high click-through rate (CTR) has a positive association with ``newsiness.''
+Problems may arise if the search engine deploys the classifier, and starts featuring search results that are predicted to be newsy for some queries: promoting the search result may lead to a higher CTR, which in turn leads to higher newsiness predictions, which makes the result be featured even more.

-If we knew beforehand all the channels through which statistical feedback can occur, then detecting feedback would not be too difficult.
-For example, in the context of the above example, if we knew that feedback could \emph{only} occur through some changes to the search result page that were directly triggered by our model, then we could estimate feedback by running some small experiments where we turn off these triggering rules.
-However, in large industrial systems where networks of classifiers all feed into each other, we can no longer hope to understand a-priori all the ways in which feedback may occur.
+If we knew beforehand all the channels through which predictor feedback can occur, then detecting feedback would not be too difficult.
+For example, in the context of the above example, if we knew that feedback could \emph{only} occur through some changes to the search result page that were directly triggered by our model, then we could estimate feedback by running small experiments where we turn off these triggering rules.
+However, in large industrial systems where networks of classifiers all feed into each other, we can no longer hope to understand {\it a priori} all the ways in which feedback may occur.
 We need a method that lets us detect feedback from sources we might not have even known to exist.

-This paper proposes a fully automatic method for detecting statistical feedback loops that does not require modeling the feedback mechanism.
+This paper proposes a simple method for detecting feedback loops from unknown sources in live systems.
 Our method relies on artificially inserting a small amount of noise into the predictions made by a model, and then measuring the effect of this noise on future predictions made by the model.
-If future model predictions increase when we add artificial noise to the current ones, then our system has a feedback problem.
+If future model predictions change when we add artificial noise, then our system has feedback.